-When creating labels in ShipStation, you may see that the rate in ShipStation does not match the rate a carrier offers on their web portal for the same shipment.
+Follow the steps outlined below when you see that the rate in ShipStation does not match the rate a carrier offers on their web portal for the same shipment.

 Before you begin troubleshooting, it is important to know how ShipStation gets an actual estimated rate.

-The estimated rate you see in ShipStation depends on the carrier account you use for the shipment.
+The estimated rate you see in ShipStation is dependent upon the carrier account you use for the shipment.

 Desktop programs vs. online portals

-If the rate in ShipStation does not match the carrier's online portal, click through the options below to identify the cause of the discrepancy.
+Review the sections below when the rate in ShipStation does not match the carrier's online portal.

-If you're comparing the estimated rate in ShipStation with the rate a carrier billed you for a shipment, make sure the dimensions are present in ShipStation and match the dimensions determined by the carrier for the shipment.
+When comparing the estimated rate in ShipStation with the rate a carrier billed you for a shipment, make sure the weight and dimensions match the weight and dimensions determined by the carrier for the shipment.

-If dimensions are not included, ShipStation will only base the rate on weight.
-If the carrier determines that the dimensional weight is higher, the carrier will charge you based on the dimensional weight, and the estimated rate in ShipStation will be inaccurate.
+When dimensions are not included, ShipStation will only base the rate on weight.
+If the carrier determines that the dimensional weight is higher, the carrier will charge you based on the dimensional weight and the estimated rate in ShipStation will be inaccurate.

 Some shipping carriers will offer different rates or add fees when shipping to residential or commercial addresses.
-At this time, ShipStation is not able to determine if an address as residential, so all estimated shipping rates in ShipStation assume a commercial address.
-If your shipping carrier lets you indicate an address is Residential or Commercial, choose Commercial to try to get the rate to match ShipStation.
+At this time, ShipStation cannot determine if an address is residential, so all estimated shipping rates in ShipStation assume a commercial address.
+If your shipping carrier lets you indicate an address is Residential or Commercial, choose Commercial to get the rate to match ShipStation.

-Your shipping carrier will still charge you based on their designation for the address, so if they consider an address Residential you may see a different actual charge than the ShipStation estimated rate which assumes Commercial.
+Your shipping carrier will still charge you based on their designation for the address.
+So, if they consider an address to be Residential you may see a different actual charge than the ShipStation estimated rate which assumes the address to be Commercial.